postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 #### Example

-Create a new environment using API keys entered by your user with something like this:
+Create a new environment using API keys entered by your user:

 ```javascript
 function () {